Published 1/20/2019. Updated 1/19/2021.

-The first two weeks of 2019 found my husband Mike and I taking a road trip through the stunningly beautiful South Island of New Zealand.
+The first two weeks of 2019 found my husband Mike and I making a long held dream come true: traveling New Zealand via road trip – the South Island.
 The how and why of our ending up there went a little something like this.

 2018 marked a milestone birthday for me (the big 4-0!).
 To celebrate, I wanted to go on a memorable vacation.
 Mike and I both love to travel, and we use special occasions as a reason to go on bigger trips than we usually would (like our fifth anniversary trip to Australia in 2015).